laurencecnerual/cc-mvp-vidcat/backend/README.md

 - `usergame`: Stores the games that users register on their accounts.
 Each entry is related to a specific `gamer`, a specific `userconsole` they previously registered, and a specific `game`

+- `follower`: Stores `follower_id` and `followee_id`, representing the relationship between two gamers.
+The combination of these two fields also serves as the record's primary key

 ### Endpoints

 #### User (Gamer) related